Air Scenting – A technique a dog may use to locate target odor where he searches wind or air currents

 Head snap – The dog makes an abrupt change of direction when he picks up the scent

-Hide – The package of target odor inside a ventilated container that is hidden in the search are for the dog to find.
-The photo at the top of this article shows a very common type of hide, made from blotting paper scented with target odor inside a metal tin with magnets, which easily secure the hide to a metal surface e.g. vehicle.
-Other favorite hide containers include lip balm containers, envelopes, shipping labels, tubes, etc.
+Hide – The package of target odor inside a ventilated container that is hidden in the search area for the sniffer dog to find.
+For example, one common type of hide is made from placing a cotton swab scented with target odor inside a metal tin with magnets, which easily secure the hide to a metal surface e.g. vehicle.
+Other common hide containers include lip balm containers, envelopes, shipping labels, tubes, etc.

 High in Trial – The award given to the team with the fastest faultless search, pulled from all section and levels and events held at a single nosework trial.